XRF analysis

 In XRF analysis, the sample is irradiated with a high-energy X-ray beam.
 While some of the X-rays scatter from the sample (see a comparison between XRF and XRD below), some are absorbed by the atoms in the sample and the atoms start emitting fluorescent light.
 The emitted fluorescent X-ray energy is characteristic of the specific element being analyzed.
 This is the key principle of XRF which makes it a fast and accurate analytical tool for elemental composition analysis.

 Two modes of XRF are commonly applied: energy-dispersive X-ray fluorescence (EDXRF) and wavelength-dispersive X-ray fluorescence (WDXRF).
 EDXRF directly measures the energies of the emitted X-rays from the sample.
-It is used for the fast identification and quantification of elements and requires minimal sample preparation.
+It is used for fast identification and quantification of elements and requires minimal sample preparation.
 In WDXRF, a crystal is used to diffract the incoming X-rays in different directions, allowing for the separation of elements based on their wavelengths.
 The higher resolution of WDXRF provides improved detection limit and sensitivity, at the expense of longer analysis times and higher instrument prices.

 Difference between XRF and XRD